A parallel universe exists and it’s called data

 It may be a digital world, but it’s people who provide a competitive edge.

-Tailored datasets are perfect for supercharging predictive models.
+Tailored datasets are ideal for supercharging predictive models.
 And as these digital tools improve, companies can start anticipating the future with data-driven forecasts.

 For example, the global manufacturer might input a vessel’s live location into its shipping route model and let the system continuously predict and plot the most fuel-efficient course—even as conditions change.

 In any competitive and high-speed business landscape, a little bit of foresight goes a long way.
-That’s why companies can leverage data-powered predictive models to discover competitive advantages and eliminate inefficiencies.
+That’s why companies should leverage data-powered predictive models to discover competitive advantages and eliminate inefficiencies.

 Over the last fifty years, some weather models have improved significantly as they have grown from incorporating about one data point for every three hundred miles to one data point for every two miles.
 That’s good news for anyone packing for a holiday.
 It’s also a boon for aviation businesses.